-You can easily add images and newly recorded sounds saved on the CF card as My Camera settings to the camera's [23] and [23] menu items.
+Images recorded onto the CF card and newly recorded sounds can be added as My Camera settings to the 12 and 13 menu items.
 You can also use the supplied software to upload your computer's images and sounds to the camera.

 The following menu items can be saved to the camera.